RFNshare/Whatsapp-Web-UI-Automation/README.md

     ```
    This will open a browser in the current window.

-5. Now you can scan your whatsapp QR code in from phone.
+5. This will default cmd.
+Open with Chrome.
     ```
     py.test

     ```

-   This will default cmd.
-Open with Chrome.
-6. Generate HTML report
+6. Generate HTML reports with run script include log.
     ```
     pytest --html=report.html --capture=tee-sys

     ```
-   This will create a HTML report.
+   This will create an HTML report.
+You can find report in project's root directory

 ### Usage